chriskiehl/re-wx/README.md

 Re-wx lets you build expressive, maintainable applications out of simple, testable, functions and components.

-## Project status:
+## Alpha Note:

-The project is currently in alpha.
-Expect some bugs and feature gaps!
-Cut an issue for any probelms, requests, or questions.
+This is an early release.
+Expect some bugs, feature gaps, and a bit of API instability.

 ## Installation